UTS RoboCup@Home Social Robot Team

 - Thomas MacKenzie: Bachelor of Business student working on the disruptive innovation aspects of social robotics.
-Tom participated in the 2017 Robot Personality Design Hackathon and organises human-robot interaction experiments.
+Tom participated in the Robot Personality Design Hackathon and organises human-robot interaction experiments.

 - Sophie Phillips: Bachelor of Creative Intelligence and Bachelor of Business student working on the disruptive innovation aspects of social robotics.
-Sophie participated in the 2017 Robot Personality Design Hackathon, organises human-robot interaction experiments and also working with CBA on a Social Robotics Project.
+Sophie participated in the Robot Personality Design Hackathon, organises human-robot interaction experiments and also working with CBA on a Social Robotics Project.